 Discover also: the vineyard.
 Formerly operated by the Benedictine monks, it was prestigious.
 It had its place on the table of kings.
 It was destroyed by phylloxera in the late nineteenth century.
 For several years, winemakers have worked at it by replanting the 2 varieties typical Burgundy: Chardonnay and Pinot Noir.
 Since then, the winery has gained notoriety and has the name "Côtes de La Charité".

-- The 3rd Sunday of April, it is the largest market for old books spring.
+- The 3rd Sunday in April is the big spring old book market.

-- The festival Aux Quatre Coins du forgot the Ascension weekend.
+- The Aux Quatre Coins du Mot festival on Ascension weekend.

-- Frequently Asked ancient books and old papers on the 3rd Sunday of the month.
+- The old books and old paper fair every 3rd Sunday of the month.

-- In July and August: That Summer in the City.
+- In July and August: Here's Summer in the City.

 Voilà l'été Dans la Cité !